FOUND SUBJECTS at the Moonspeaker

 In 1979 Audre Lorde gave one of her most brilliant and misunderstood speeches.
 She had been invited to give this speech, with notes to reflect on the role of difference within the lives of american women.
 As it turned out, Lorde probably made the conference organizers and many attendees far more uncomfortable than they expected to be, because she sharply criticized the mainstream Feminists of the time.
 I don't agree that she criticized "second wave Feminism" as a whole, as many people have claimed since.
 That is one part of the misunderstanding, a key element of her point was that second wave Feminism was already full of diverse women whose differences were powerful tools in helping them recognize and coordinate against oppression.
 She was particularly critical of the mainstream face of Feminism at the time, which was being reshaped with very little resistance from the women being co-opted into a reformist one that was very little threat because it was ineffective.
 Lorde was appalled and disappointed that these mainstream Feminists had turned away from grappling with differences, the very grappling that made them effective, and that they condescendingly assumed that "lesbian and Black women have nothing to say about existentialism, the erotic, women's culture and silence, developing feminist theory, or heterosexuality and power."
 (I am following her capitalization in the quote.)

 In a way, this brief quote reveals a lot all on its own about the conference, which was in honour of Simone de Beauvoir.
-Brilliant philosopher though she was, de Beauvoir never really subscribed to Feminism herself for much of her life.
+Brilliant philosopher though she was, de Beauvoir had a complicated relationship to Feminism.
 Yet her life and political positioning were highlit and in many ways mirrored by the conference.
 She was rebellious and outside "the norm," but only so far.
 "The norm" being the presumed ideal male and sex-role stereotypical behaviour expected of males to the extent that women could emulate them.
 It is not without reason that frustrated Feminists back in the 1980s could write books like Mary Evans' Simone de Beauvoir, A Feminist Mandarin, which is a strong critique of de Beauvoir's politics and the way Feminists of the time recast her as one of themselves.

 UPDATE 2018-11-19 - Further to this, Joanna Russ made a parallel comment in her introduction to "Letter to Susan Koppelman," pages 171-176 of To Write Like a Woman: Essays in Feminism and Science Fiction (1995: Indiana University Press).
 "Anyone who seriously tries to make received ideas do feminist work will find that the received ideas end up making her feminism do their work, and anyone who really thinks that respectability will do us good in any field – well, I don't know what to say."